tencentyun/intlcloud-documents/product_new/计算产品中心/云硬盘/快速入门/挂载云硬盘_intl_en.md

 ## Prerequisites
 - You have already [created a cloud disk](https://intl.cloud.tencent.com/document/product/362/31647), `cbs-test`.
 You must ensure that you have an available CVM under the region and availability zone where you create the cloud disk (in this example, Beijing Zone 1).
-For information on how to purchase and launch a CVM, see [Purchase and launch a CVM](https://intl.cloud.tencent.com/document/product/213/4855).
+For information on how to purchase and launch a CVM, see [Creating Instances via CVM Purchase Page](https://intl.cloud.tencent.com/document/product/213/4855).

 ## Connecting to a CVM instance
 1. Log in to the [CBS console](https://console.cloud.tencent.com/cvm/cbs).